-- o Riprap shall extend no higher than the top of bank or two feet above the 100-year high water elevation, whichever is lower. - b.
+1 2 • Riprap shall extend no higher than the top of bank or two feet above the 100-year high water elevation, whichever is lower.
+3 4 5 6 b.
 Stabilize the shoreline with minimal horizontal encroachment and without interference of water flow or navigation.
 No riprap or filter material shall be placed more than six (6) feet waterward of the OHW.
-Streambank riprap shall not reduce the cross-sectional area of the channel or result in a stage increase of more than 0.01 feet at or upstream of the treatment. - c.
-Design of shoreline erosion protection must reflect the engineering properties of the underlying soils and any soil corrections or reinforcements necessary.
-The design shall conform to engineering principles for wave energy dispersion and resistance to deformation from ice pressures and movement, considering prevailing winds, fetch, and other factors that induce wave energy. - d.
-Use of riprap for merely cosmetic purposes is prohibited. - e.
+Streambank riprap shall not reduce the cross-sectional area of the channel or result in a stage increase of more than 0.01 feet at or upstream of the treatment.
+7 8 9 10 11 C. Design of shoreline erosion protection must reflect the engineering properties of the underlying soils and any soil corrections or reinforcements necessary.
+The design shall conform to engineering principles for wave energy dispersion and resistance to deformation from ice pressures and movement, considering prevailing winds, fetch, and other factors that induce wave energy.
+12 d.
+Use of riprap for merely cosmetic purposes is prohibited.
+13 14 15 e.
 Use retaining walls only when there is no adequate stabilization alternative and in accordance with MN Rules 6115.0211.
-Retaining walls extending below the OHW of a water body are prohibited, except where: - o There is a demonstrable need for a retaining wall in a public improvement project. - o The design of the retaining wall has been certified by a registered engineer.

-A determination by the District for a project meeting this Standard does not preclude it from needing a DNR Public Waters Work Permit.
+Retaining walls extending below the OHW of a water body are prohibited, except where: 16 • There is a demonstrable need for a retaining wall in a public improvement project.
+17 • The design of the retaining wall has been certified by a registered engineer.
+18 19 A dete needin rmination by the District for a project meeting this Standard does not preclude it from g a DNR Public Waters Work Permit.
+20 9 St eep Slopes Standard 21 9.1 Policy Statement 22 It is th e District's policy to: 23 24 • Protect water quality down gradient steep slopes from pollutant loadings of sediment, nutrient, bacteria, and other contaminants.
+25 • Maintain stability of steep slopes, shorelines, and other areas prone to erosion.
+26 27 • Sustain and enhance the biological and ecological functions of non-invasive vegetation on steep slopes.
+28 • Minimize impacts to and preserve the natural character and topography of steep slopes.
+29 30 • Protect properties and waterbodies adjacent to steep slopes from erosion, sedimentation, flooding, and other damage.
+31 32 • Promote public safety by requiring certification from qualified individuals before land- disturbing activities and other changes to land on steep slopes.